rossetti/KSLBook/docs/05-Chapter5.md

 <p class="caption">(\#fig:KSLOutputDir)Organization of KSL Output Directories</p>
 </div>

 Figure \@ref(fig:KSLOutputDir) illustrates the output directory after running the pallet model.
 You should see the `kslOutput` directory and a directory called `Pallet_Processing_OutputDir.` Within the  `Pallet_Processing_OutputDir` directory there are folders called `db` and `excel.`  These folders are the default directories for holding database related files and Excel related output files.
-Within the `db` folder there is a file called `MainModel.db,` which is an SQLite database that was created to hold the KSL simulation results.
-Then, there are two files called `hwSummary.md` and `kslOutput.txt.` There are also three CSV files, two labeled with `_ExperimentReport.csv` and `_ReplicationReport.csv`, and one labeled with `_Trace.csv.` This labeling scheme is the default and is derived from the context of the item.
+Within the `db` folder there is a file called `Pallet_Processing.db,` which is an SQLite database that was created to hold the KSL simulation results.
+Then, there are two files called `hwSummary.md` and `kslOutput.txt.` There are also two CSV files, two labeled with `_ExperimentReport.csv` and `_ReplicationReport.csv.` This labeling scheme is the default and is derived from the context of the item.
+In addition, there is a file called `Num Pallets at WC_Trace`, which represents the trace data for the number of pallets at the workcenter within a database file.
 The setting of the `autoCSVReports` option to true when creating the model is what caused the two files labeled with `_ExperimentReport.csv` and with  `_ReplicationReport.csv` to be produced.
 The following table is from `Pallet_Processing_CSVReplicationReport.csv.`

 <table class="table" style="font-size: 10px; margin-left: auto; margin-right: auto;">
 <caption style="font-size: initial !important;">(\#tab:unnamed-chunk-1)(\#tab:Ch5WRD)First 8 columns and 5 Rows of Pallet_Processing_CSVReplicationReport.csv.</caption>